 - 1. Dr. Cater's office

 - 2. ca. 1900

 - 3. Colonial Revival elements

 - 4. Originally part of the building at 815 Carroll Street.
 This was Dr. Cater's medical office, and it was subdivided and given its own storefront.
-The building, in relation to adjacent and surrounding buildings and open space, contributes to the rural town character and history of downtown Perry.
+The building helps establish the pedestrian-oriented retail streetscape of Downtown Perry

 - 5. Significant alterations/non-contributing elements: Colonial Revival façade ca. 1975-1977